Francisca-Heii/milestone1-project/README.md

 ##### NOTE BEFORE:

-- The design is responsive in most of the device screen sizes.On large screen sies
+- The website is responsive on all devices.
+Images and links work as expected.

 #### Browser Compatability